Not Only Consistency: Enhance Test-Time Adaptation with Spatio-temporal Inconsistency for Remote Physiological Measurement: Methodology

 \subsection{Gradient Dynamic Control (GDC)}

-As mentioned in the \cref{subsection: Domain Knowledge-based Priors}, we have employed $\mathcal{L}_{STFC}$ and $\mathcal{L}_{STTI}$ as our priors in the self-supervised tasks to balance generalizable invariant semantics and morphological differences under specific domains.
-However, through mathematical analysis, we discovered that the gradients of these two loss functions exhibit significant optimization direction differences in the later stages of training.
+As mentioned in the Sec. \ref{subsection: Domain Knowledge-based Priors}, we have employed $\mathcal{L}_{STFC}$ and $\mathcal{L}_{STTI}$ as our priors in the self-supervised tasks to balance generalizable invariant semantics and morphological differences under specific domains.
+Specifically, the frequency-domain consistency constrains ($\mathcal{L}_{STFC}$) the model to prevent rapid fluctuations in HR over short periods, while the temporal inconsistency ($\mathcal{L}_{STTI}$) encourages the model to fit the BVP signal towards high morphological variability.
+However, through mathematical analysis, we discovered that the gradients of these two loss functions exhibit significant optimization magnitudes differences in the later stages of training.

 Specifically, the consistency prior $\mathcal{L}_{STFC}$ is defined based on the absolute difference in peak frequency in PSD corresponding to the augmented and original input.
 Its gradient to model parameters $\theta$ is given by: